MOSAIC: Modular Scalable Autonomy for Intelligent Coordination of Heterogeneous Robotic Teams: RESULTS

 During the first two days of the test campaign, the scout robot \anontext{Dodo}{ANYmal~1} suffered water damage and had to be taken out of operation, removing its autonomous rock-detection capability.
 The mission could be continued without major disruption.
 However, this significantly increased the \textit{Quantitative Operator Workload} (78.2\%), especially the time spent on active monitoring (27.3\%), as \glspl{poi} had to be created manually. \Cref{fig:mission_paths:timeline} provides a detailed breakdown of operator activities over the course of the mission.

 During the first part of the mission, Spot additionally encountered a software and networking issue that prevented it from running its autonomous behavior tree.
-While being troubleshooted, it was used as a mobile camera platform, supporting operator oversight and helping to guide \anontext{Donkey}{ANYmal~3} during the first measurement tasks.
+During troubleshooting, it was used as a mobile camera platform, supporting operator oversight and helping to guide \anontext{Donkey}{ANYmal~3} during the first measurement tasks.
 Troubleshooting various robots, especially Spot, accounted for around 19.5\% of the \textit{Quantitative Operator Workload}.
 Additional time was required for the teleoperation (31.4\%), mainly for Spot (17.0\%).
 Given the aforementioned manual \gls{poi} generation and the technical issues, the system still maintained a relatively high overall \textit{Autonomy Ratio} of 86\%.
-This metric is defined as the inverse of the Robot Attention Demand (RAD), computed as RAD=IE/(IE+NT), where IE denotes the interaction effort, measured by the time spent on operator teleoperation and troubleshooting, and NT represents the neglect tolerance, defined as periods during which the robots autonomously executed POIs or performed POI planning.
+This metric is defined as the inverse of the Robot Attention Demand (RAD), computed as $RAD=\tfrac{IE}{IE+NT}$, where $IE$ denotes the interaction effort, measured by the time spent on operator teleoperation and troubleshooting, and $NT$ represents the neglect tolerance, defined as periods during which the robots autonomously executed POIs or performed POI planning.

 The \textit{Time in Unscheduled Manual Robot Operations}, defined as the fraction of mission time during which robots required teleoperation, remained low at 8.45\% overall but showed considerable variation across platforms.
 Husky required manual intervention for only 4.3\% of the mission time, while \anontext{Dilly}{ANYmal~2} operated almost fully autonomously, with teleoperation accounting for just 0.1\%.
 In contrast, \anontext{Donkey}{ANYmal~3} required manual control for 12.4\% of the mission, primarily to support fine positioning prior to automated scientific measurements.
 Spot showed the highest reliance on teleoperation at 17.0\%, reflecting the previously discussed issues in behavior tree execution.